-"In Romanesque art, everything harmonises: volumes, acoustics, play of light, carved ornamentation.
-It addresses the whole man, body, heart and mind, by a more intuitive than explanatory path.
-It is by the look, the listening, the sensation and the emotion that takes place, today as in the Middle Ages, the encounter with Vézelay, a meeting that can be deeply upsetting ".Hélène Ramin
+"Romanesque art is addressed to the whole person, body, heart and mind, by a more intuitive than explanatory path.
+It is by the look, the listening, the sensation and the emotion that operates today as in the Middle Ages the meeting with the patrimony of Vézelay, a meeting that can be internally upsetting ".Hélène Ramin

 We are a small group of passionate architects and art history lovers of the eternal hill and its jewel, the basilica.

 With our association "Présence à Vézelay", we have, for ten years, guided visitors in the church of the Madeleine, alongside the Franciscans who were in charge ... and realized our difficulty in answering the unfathomable questions that arises always this masterpiece of the twelfth century, in the limited time of a visit to the basilica and the crowd of great days!
 The idea came to us to open a place that allows visitors to Vézelay to draw deeper into the extraordinary artistic and spiritual wealth of this marvel of Romanesque art.